-- 3.1.2 The City shall: - a) protect the supply of Employment Areas, as designated on Schedule E-1 Urban Land Use Designations, for employment uses by minimizing the establishment of non-employment lands uses, in accordance with the policies of this Plan; - b) increase the supply of shovel ready employment lands though various initiatives; - c) complete the Airport Employment Growth District Secondary Plan, associated Class Environmental Assessments, financial analysis and any other required studies; and, - d) endeavour to provide for and plan for a range of lot sizes throughout the designated employment lands. - 3.1.3 Where necessary, the City shall prepare overall and site specific shovel ready Servicing Strategies for Employment Business Parks, including financing options, and necessary land acquisitions.
+- 3.1.2 The City shall: - a) protect the supply of Employment Areas, as designated on Schedule E-1 Urban Land Use Designations, for employment uses by minimizing the establishment of non-employment lands uses, in accordance with the policies of this Plan; - b) increase the supply of market-ready ready employment sites though various initiatives; (OPA 167)

-- 3.1.4 The City, in conjunction with other public agencies and private partnerships, shall support the development and redevelopment of the employment lands through: - a) strategic investments in the construction and maintenance of infrastructure such as roads, water and wastewater, storm water, transportation corridors, and hubs and utilities such as natural gas, electricity, and telecommunications; and, - b) working jointly to resolve development issues for specific Employment Areas, such as the West Hamilton Innovation District, which are important to the local economy.
+- c) complete the Airport Employment Growth District Secondary Plan, associated Class Environmental Assessments, financial analysis and any other required studies; and, - d) endeavour to provide for and plan for a range of lot sizes throughout the designated Employment Areas; and, (OPA 167) - e) support existing office parks, including improving connectivity with transit and active transportation networks, in accordance with the Growth Plan for the Greater Golden Horseshoe and the policies of this Plan.
+(OPA 167, MMAH Mod.
+14) - 3.1.3 Where necessary, the City shall prepare overall and site specific shovel ready Servicing Strategies for Employment Business Parks, including financing options, and necessary land acquisitions. - 3.1.4 The City, in conjunction with other public agencies and private partnerships, shall support the development and redevelopment of the employment lands through: - a) strategic investments in the construction and maintenance of infrastructure such as roads, water and wastewater, storm water, transportation corridors, and hubs and utilities such as natural gas, electricity, and telecommunications; and, - b) working jointly to resolve development issues for specific Employment Areas, such as the West Hamilton Innovation District, which are important to the local economy.